An African safari is synonymous with open plains, great herds of zebra, wildebeest, and buffalo, but also African Savanna birds.

 The marabou is a scavenger, but its diet also includes reptiles, frogs, small mammals, insects, and eggs.

 The bare head and neck are an adaptation to help when it is feeding on carcasses, to reduce how dirty its feathers get.

 The bird is found throughout Sub-Saharan Africa and can be found in both arid and wet habitats.
 These birds are also found around human settlements, particularly near landfills.

-The KORI BUSTARD
+The heaviest bird in the savanna: The KORI BUSTARD